thanosgoulas/3D-Printing-Formulator/README.md

 ## Description

-The 3D Printing Formulator is a desktop tool designed to assist researchers and practitioners in formulating ceramic resins and pastes for additive manufacturing.
+The 3D Printing Formulator is a standalone desktop application designed to assist researchers and practitioners in formulating ceramic resins and pastes for additive manufacturing.
 It provides a structured, user-friendly interface for calculating and optimising formulation parameters.

 The tool works in two directions: